 Chimocee offers an effective 5-piece set that has everything you need to extract blackheads, including flat loop, angled loop, and small loop extractors.
 The tools are made of 100% dermatological surgical steel, so they won’t cause issues for those with sensitive skin.
 This blackhead extractor kit comes in a leather case for easy storage and transportation.

-How to Use a Blackhead Extractor
+How to Use a Blackhead Remover Tool

 For the best and safest results, you need to use a blackhead extractor correctly.
 These steps will help you get rid of blackheads without damaging your skin.